 Indigenous Peoples Law - Online

-Students will be required to take one course at the OU Law campus, Introduction to the American Legal System.
-This course will take place during the week prior to their online work commencing.
 Each semester, two courses will be made available online.
-Students are required to complete the remainder of their degree plan from the courses offered online (see course descriptions).
+Students are encouraged to progress through the program in a cohort model and complete their degree plan from the courses offered online.
 Students will need to complete 30 credit hours total.